 Pain Medicine Fellowship (Minnesota)

 The Pain Medicine Fellowship at Mayo Clinic provides an excellent opportunity for training in acute, chronic and oncologic pain management.
 Using a problem-oriented approach, you obtain pertinent histories, perform relevant physical examinations and order appropriate diagnostic tests.
 You also develop superior competence in all aspects of neural blockade.

 Acute pain medicine training is focused primarily on postoperative patients.
 You gain experience with epidural narcotics and local anesthetics as well as with caudal, interscalene, epidural, femoral and auxiliary analgesia for adult and pediatric patients.

 In addition, a research project may be completed, and further clinical training in pain-related fields such as psychiatry, physical medicine and rehabilitation, neurology, or oncology is available.

-This fellowship meets the educational and training requirements for board certification from the American Board of Anesthesiology, American Board of Physical Medicine and Rehabilitation, and American Board of Psychiatry and Neurology, American Board of Family Medicine, and American Board of Emergency Medicine.
+This fellowship meets the educational and training requirements for board certification from the American Board of Anesthesiology, American Board of Physical Medicine and Rehabilitation, American Board of Psychiatry and Neurology, American Board of Family Medicine, and American Board of Emergency Medicine.